folio-org/stripes-erm-testing/README.md

 As a developer, there are several options for running the cypress tests, but they all have one thing in common.
 There must already be a fully functioning back/front-end system to point at.

+NOTE - Cypress version is dictated by @folio/stripes-testing, and so there is no direct dependency on cypress in our package.json to avoid confusion and drift.

 #### Commands

 Running with